Launching an AI App Today: Reality Check

 How Long Does It Take for Your AI App to Get Copied?

-TextGen Pro spent $3 million on proprietary marketing copy technology, only to have its entire value proposition commoditized overnight when Meta released Llama 2.
+TextGen Pro spent $3M on proprietary marketing copy technology, only to have its value proposition commoditized overnight when Meta released Llama 2.

 73 clones of "chat with your PDF" apps launched the same week.
-A staggering 90% of AI startups are projected to fail specifically because they're thin wrappers with no defensible moat.
-If your answer to "what can I build that's fundamentally uncopyable" isn't immediate, you don't have a moat but merely a head start.
+A staggering 90% of AI startups are projected to fail because they're thin wrappers with no defensible moat.
+If your answer to "what can I build that's uncopyable" isn't immediate, you don't have a moat but a head start.

 How Many Quality Interactions Are Necessary for an AI App Dataset Moat?

-You need minimum 10,000 labeled examples for basic fine-tuning, 100,000+ for competitive differentiation, and 1M+ for genuine AI app data moats.
+You need minimum 10,000 labeled examples for basic fine-tuning, 100,000+ for competitive differentiation, and 1M+ for genuine moats.

 Collecting data isn't a moat until it's proprietary, high-quality, and continuously improving.
-Basic functionality tier with 10,000-50,000 examples costs $25,000-$200,000 in labeling at $2.50-$4 per example.
-This takes 2-4 months to collect and clean but provides low defensibility since competitors can replicate with similar budgets.
+Basic tier (10,000-50,000 examples) costs $25,000-$200,000 at $2.50-$4 per example.
+Takes 2-4 months but provides low defensibility since competitors can replicate.

-Competitive differentiation tier with 100,000-500,000 examples costs $250,000-$2M in labeling plus infrastructure over 6-12 months with active user base.
+Competitive tier (100,000-500,000 examples) costs $250,000-$2M over 6-12 months with active user base.

 Should Your AI App Fine-Tune a Model on Domain Data?